abdellatif-laghjaj/todo-list/README.md

 ## 9. License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) and was originally developed by [@abdellatif-laghjaj](https://github.com/abdellatif-laghjaj) and refactored by [@takitajwar17](https://github.com/takitajwar17).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) and was originally developed by [@abdellatif-laghjaj](https://github.com/abdellatif-laghjaj) with the contribution of [@takitajwar17](https://github.com/takitajwar17).